Are Mushrooms Legal in New Jersey? The State of Psilocybin in 2025

 - Restrictions: Limits psilocybin service centers from being near schools or in residential areas and prohibits advertising that targets minors.

-- Regulation and Safety: Psilocybin products must be tested for safety and properly labeled.
-The Department of Health will oversee tracking, manufacturing, and the sale of psilocybin products.
+- Regulation and Safety: Mandates testing and proper label of psilocybin products for public safety.
+The Department of Health would oversee tracking, manufacturing, and the sale of psilocybin products.

 What Would Regulation Look Like?

 - The department would issue worker permits for these facilities.
-Psilocybin products must be consumed at a licensed center, although a service center operator can deliver the product to a customer's home if accommodations are needed.
+Psilocybin products must be consumed at a licensed center.
+However, much like Colorado’s flexibility provisions, operators can deliver the product for home use under regulated circumstances.

 - Service centers are required to provide a “preparation session” for initial screenings and an “administration session” where a staff member stays with the customer during their psilocybin experience to offer guidance.
 An optional “integration session” may follow to help the client process their experience.